mariangz/learning-react/README.md

 // in this case, we should import the Component object import React, { Component } from "react";

-class Navbar extends Component {
+export default class Navbar extends Component {
   render() {
     return (
       <ul>